epicdragon44/g511/DOCS.md

 ## Read the Docs

 -   `make doc` will generate documentation for the bot and server.
-If you're on Mac, it will also open the docs in your browser.
-Otherwise, you can find the docs in `docs/index.html`.
+If you're on Mac, it will also automatically open the docs in your browser for you.
+Otherwise, you can manually find the docs in `docs/index.html`.

 ## Start the Project